Trusted WordPress tutorials, when you need them most.

 If you run a multi-author blog, then other authors may want to keep up with discussions across your website.
 If you already have comment subscriptions enabled, then each author can manually go and subscribe to comments.

-However, if you want certain users to receive all comment notifications, then you can do this with Better Notifications for WordPress plugin.
+However, if you want certain users to receive all comment notifications, then you can do this with the Better Notifications for WordPress plugin.
 For more details, then please see our guide on how to install a WordPress plugin.

 Comment notifications for certain user roles